Why We Exist

 A pregnant woman is unable to schedule a doctor’s appointment at a time that suits her work schedule.

-Healthcare services or products for families in low-resource settings may be too far away, inadequately distributed, or require long waiting lists or waiting times.
+Healthcare services or supplies may be too far away, inadequately distributed, or require long waiting lists or waiting times.

 Examples could look like: